 The SWO forum is considered the 2nd biggest and most popular in the whole of the CONCACAF region, the first being bigsoccer.com.

 The members there are also unique and share a brotherhood, from Damian "Touches" Joseph's exciting game reports, Sam’s jokes, e-man's technical abilities, Flex Mohammed's in depth game reports and interviews, Bakes’ website advise, Tallman's T&T football omniscience, Andre Samuel's phrases, Johann Charles' unconditional support, a local rock star in Big Magician, Anthony “FireBrand” Valley's editing skills, AB.Trini, Controversial and Football Supporter's interesting ideas and to top it off there is even a Soca Professor.
 You name it, the SWO covers it.

-The SWO, though not officially recognized by the TTFF plays a major part of football in Trinidad and Tobago.
-It is a medium through which players wanting to represent the T&T team can gain recognition and it is responsible for discovering many players in the past.
-The Website’s background staff even acts as scouts for local clubs to sign foreign players who are desirous of playing in the local league.
+The SWO, though, not officially recognized by the TTFF plays a major part of football in Trinidad and Tobago.
+It is a medium through which players wanting to represent the T&T team can gain recognition and it is responsible for discovering many players in the past to represent T&T. The Website’s background staff even acts as scouts for local clubs to sign foreign players who are desirous of playing in the local league.

-The SWO also functions as a networking hub for foreign coaches interested in acquiring T&T players for scholarships and foreign contracts.
+The SWO also function as a networking hub for foreign coaches interested in acquiring T&T players for scholarships and foreign contracts.

 "No offense intended, but if we had this same team of members on the TTFF board today we would have had at least over 50 capable players vying for senior team selection and we wouldn't constantly be looking for quick-fixes."